armory3d/armory_docs/logic_nodes/logic_nodes_Main.md

 # Logic Nodes (Visual Scripting)

 There are two option for scripting in Armory:
-* [Haxe]
+* Haxe
-* [Logic Nodes]
+* Logic Nodes

-Logic Nodes or visual scripting is full-fledged(It lack lot of features, not for now) scripting system based on nodes interface in Armory3D.
+Logic Nodes or visual scripting is full-fledged(It lack lot of features for now) scripting system based on nodes interface in Armory3D.
-It can be used to used to create complex gameplay, This is ideal for people who dont have much programming experience.
+It can be used to used to create complex gameplay, This is ideal for people who don't have much programming experience.
 It use Haxe Programming Language under the hood and Python for it UI.
 You might be comfortable using Logic Nodes if you have good knowledge of blender and might have previously used Blender Game Engine or Unreal Engine 4.